Lucky-2421/Lucky-2421/README.md

 </a>
 ## 💫 About Me:

-- 🔭 I’m currently working on my **Building Logics and Learning New Technologies.**
+- 🔭 I’m currently working on **Building Logics and Learning New Technologies.**

 - 🌱 I’m currently learning **Python (AI and ML), DSA**